-- (a) Be of high moral character and reputation to promote public confidence in gaming by the Tribe; - (b) Have sufficient education and work experience to be able to fulfill the functions of the Commission; - (c) Have no financial stake in any gaming operated under the Ordinance nor participate as a player in any gaming operated under this Ordinance.
+- (a) Be of high moral character and reputation to promote public confidence in gaming by the Tribe; - (b) Have sufficient education and work experience to be able to fulfill the functions of the Commission; - (c) Have no financial stake in any gaming operated under the Ordinance.
 A person has a "financial stake in any gaming operated under the Ordinance" if that person, or that person's spouse, brother, sister, mother, father, grandmother, grandfather, son, daughter, grandson, granddaughter or first cousin has invested in, has a direct or indirect financial interest in, has a management contract in, or has any other pecuniary interest whatever in gaming operated under this Ordinance.
 Membership in the Tribe does not, in itself, create a "financial stake in any gaming operated under this Ordinance."
-Employment at a tribally licensed gaming facility, other than as a primary management official, by a person's spouse, brother, sister, mother, father, grandmother, grandfather, son, daughter, grandson, granddaughter or first cousin does not create in such person a "financial stake in any gaming operated under this Ordinance"; - (d) Never have been convicted of a tribal, federal or state felony, or any crime involving fraud, misrepresentation, moral turpitude or gambling;

-- (e) Submit to a background investigation under the same procedures applicable to prospective Class III primary management officials or key employees in the State in which the prospective Commissioner resides under Section 23-502.
-The Tribal Gaming Director shall determine whether the prospective Commission member meets the licensing standard set forth in Section 23-503; - (f) Not be a member of the Tribal Council, or a local District officer. - (g) Not be delinquent on a debt to the Tribe, any agency of the Tribe, or corporation owned or controlled by the Tribe.
+Employment at a tribally licensed gaming facility, other than as a primary management official, by a person's spouse, brother, sister, mother, father, grandmother, grandfather, son, daughter, grandson, granddaughter or first cousin does not create in such person a "financial stake in any gaming operated under this Ordinance"; - (d) Never have been convicted of a tribal, federal or state felony, or any crime involving fraud, misrepresentation, moral turpitude or gambling; - (e) Not participate as a player in any Class II or Class III game of chance conducted by a facility or operator licensed under this Ordinance. - (f) Submit to a background investigation under the same procedures applicable to prospective Class III primary management officials or key employees in the State in which the prospective Commissioner resides under Section 23-502.
+The Tribal Chairman with the assistance of legal counsel, in accordance with official background investigative reports, shall advise the Tribal Council whether the prospective commission member meets the licensing standard set forth in Section 23-503 of this Ordinance. - (g) Not be a member of the Tribal Council, or a local District officer. - (h) Not be delinquent on a debt to the Tribe, any agency of the Tribe, or corporation owned or controlled by the Tribe.